Anne J. Shiu

 With Paulo Lima-Filho and Jay Walton, I organized an IAMCS workshop on Contemporary Mathematical Challenges in the Life Sciences (May 16-18, 2016).
 See also this article.

-- TBA, Special session on ``Applied Algebraic
+rational parametrization of steady states", Special session on ``Applied Algebraic

 Geometry'' at the AMS Fall Southeastern Sectional Meeting, North Carolina State University, Raleigh, NC